steveycee/nightwatchjs-teams-reporter/README.md

 	},
 ```

-This example us from Windows.
+_This is an example from Windows.
 I found concatinating together different options tricky and the internet seems to think this is a Windows consideration.
-So above you can see I reuse `test:reporter` in other scripts rather than chaining together options.
+So above you can see I reuse `test:reporter` in other scripts rather than chaining together options._

 ### Options: